tango-controls/labview-binding/README.md

 - in case you want to use your own Tango runtime, just edit the `compil-env-setup.bat`, modify the paths then rebuild the solution

-# How to build and install on Linux using cmake
+# How to build on Linux using cmake

 This this a work in progress.
 Stay tuned.